Saratsin/Xamarin.iOS.ResourceDesigner/README.md

 ## Description

 Resource generation tool for Xamarin.iOS projects.
-Use code generation to get access to all of your Image Assets in the project.
+Use code generation to get access to all of your Image Assets and Xib files in the project.
-Get direct access to UIImage objects, without need for builerplate code.
+Get direct access to UIImage and UINib objects, without need for boilerplate code.
 Create only one instance: objects are created only if they're called, and each object is a singleton

 ## Getting Started